vue-styleguidist/vue-styleguidist/docs/Cookbook.md

 See in [configuring webpack](Webpack.md#reusing-your-projects-webpack-config).

-## How to reuse project’s webpack config?
+## How to document styled components?

 In order to document styled components you need to get them recognized by vue-docgen-api.
 Simplest way is to use extends: